Olympic Lines | Washington

 My friend, Iron, asks me if I ever sleep.
 Its morning and the sun is already high.
 The fire is smoldering to life, as if a film playing in reverse, and I am already editing this photo.
 I do sleep, too much in my opinion, but when I am close to nature I feel that sometimes Nature itself conspires to keep me awake.

 Two hours ago I was trying to ignore the brightening sky.
-I spent the entire night awake hoping for another
+I spent the entire night awake hoping for another brief

 This was a challenging morning for landscape photography.
 A general haze covered the land with no deffiniton.
 The sky was flat with no visual interest aside from being beautiful in the experiential sense of the word.
 I was fortunate have a 105mm lens and cropped sensor camera, giving me the equivalent reach of 168mm.
 I love long lens landscape photography.
 Being able to reach out and grab light dancing in the distance is a dream of mine.
 If I could, I would go everywhere with a 600mm lens.
 Today, 168mm was long enough, thankfully.
 As I searched the lines for composition and light my eyes fell on a distant glimpse of water and shifting colors.

 The colors speak for themselves but I should mention that I love purple in photographs.
-The layers upon layers tug on my heart in no small way either: they add measure to infinity.
+The layers upon layers tug on my heart in no small way either.
+They add measure to infinity.
 I’ve been after a photo like this for a long time precisely because of how it makes me feel.
 Colors, lines, and pastels make me calm and happy, in a fashion.
 I premeditate a lot of my pieces.
 I have a shot list that spins in the back of my mind like a noisy rolodex full of tattered cards.
 When I head out to a location I don’t know what I’m going to find and often don’t get what I want, even after all the planning, scouting, and waiting.
 This is the bitter sweet fruit of working along side nature.
 As I searched the lines in the mountains I was able to pull that image card from my memory and cross Olympic Lines off my list.